DamienVesper/SuroiBot/.github/COMMIT_FORMAT.md

 The file is optional and could specify a change in a specific file.
 This should be the file's path from the root of the repository; for example, `src/index.ts`.

 ## Subject
-The subject contains succint description of the change:
+The subject contains succinct description of the change:

 * Use the past tense: `changed` not `change` nor `changes`.
 * Do not use a period (.) at the end.